Milkdromeda-333/array-generator/README.md

 # array-generator

 This project was made because I needed to manually make a not-very-small array one too many times.
-I decided to make this in vanilla javascript to dust off my ol' JS skills after learning React for so long.
+I decided to make this in vanilla JavaScript to dust off my ol' JS skills after learning React for so long.
-I'm very proud of this, and I plan on making more vanilla javascript mini projects and tools this way.
+I'm very proud of this, and I plan on making more vanilla JavaScript mini projects and tools this way.

 With this project I:

 - Practiced determination.
-I forgot how to do not-React javascript.
+I forgot how to do not-React JavaScript.
 It was a long night.

-- Learned to delete a git remote (because i added git to the wrong folder🙃)
+- Learned to delete a git remote (because I added git to the wrong folder🙃)
-- Learned that codesandbox is kinda crappy.

-To be done:

-[ ] add animation styling to the copy button after its clicked

-[ ] add themes lol

-[  ] give formatting options.
-[x] for string
-[ ] array literals
-[ ] object literals
-[x] each element on it's own line

-[x] add button to clear array

-[x] responsiveness

-[x] add favicon
+- Implemented animations without tutorials based on inspirations found on the web.